RECENT HIGHLIGHTS

-I'm a Northern Virginia-based freelance writer specializing in human interest stories and business profiles.
-I am honored to write for the most visible and respected publications in the region.
+As a Northern Virginia-based freelance writer, I am honored to contribute to some of the most visible and respected publications in the region.

 My clippings on this site are arranged by general subject categories, from people, interviews, and history to travel, health, and community.
 Just scroll through the tabs, and thank you for visiting.